Hyanue/Hyanue.github.io/_posts/blog/2015-12-18-a-surprising-gift-1.md

+---
+layout:	post
+title:A Surprising Gift
+category: blog
+description: something about the imagination
+---
 #A surprising gift
 "Oh,sorry,but there's someone knocking my door,I'll call you back soon. " I walk to the door and open it.
 "Who are …"my mouth suddenly stop.There isn't anything outside the door but a small blue box.
 I feel strange.
 Is that a bomb?
 I don't know.
 I become nervous.
 So I walk into my room and take out a long scissors and a pair of glasses that is used to protect my eyes.
 I use the scissors carefully to cut the cover of the box,looking if there is something dangerous.